rhochmayr/lilypad-local-stack/README.md

 - Bacalhau and Resource Provider compose files needed to be patched to support GPU and the local registry.
 Maybe nvidia runtime just needs to be configured as default?
 - Unsure if local registry is really needed.
 Idea was to not have to push/pull very large images (e.g. 50GB+) multiple times to/from Docker Hub during module development.
 Might not be an issue as bandwidth on Lamdba instances are very high and the local registry doesn't seem to be much faster than Docker Hub.
-- Random PostgreSQL credentials are generated because the instance was infected with a crypto miner after 10 minutes when using the default credentials.
+- Random PostgreSQL credentials are generated to reduce the risk for kdevtmpfsi infections.